 In December 1869, a trading post was established at Pawnee Fork by a man named John O’Loughlin, who also operated a toll bridge at the crossing.
 O’Loughlin and another man named James Brannan also constructed several dugouts that provided lodging to soldiers, buffalo hunters, and freighters.
 Later, the site was sold to George Duncan, and it became known as Duncan’s Crossing.

 Thirteen miles southwest, the trail continued to what was referred to as the middle branch of the Pawnee and named Buckner Creek in honor of Captain Simon Buckner, then stationed at Fort Atkinson.
 This crossing also had a toll bridge.
 Here, mail couriers transferred the mail to other couriers headed to Fort Larned before continuing to Fort Dodge.

 Another 13 miles distant, the trail came to Sawlog Creek, first identified as the south branch of the Pawnee Fork.
 The crossing got the name “Sawlog” due to the large amount of timber that lined its banks.

 Another 12 miles beyond, earlier travelers finally reached their destination at Fort Dodge.

-Today, a number of historical markers have been posted along this historic trail and wagon ruts can still be seen at several locations.
+Today, several historical markers have been posted along this historic trail, and wagon ruts can still be seen at several locations.